 Exactly the same image as on the back page of the paper.
 I thought to myself, I wonder what’s going on in my virtual world?

-It struck me in that moment that Facebook and Zuckerberg don’t want you looking at their advert, as that would mean you were not looking at Facebook.
+It struck me at that moment that Facebook and Zuckerberg don’t want you looking at their advert, as that would mean you were not looking at Facebook.

 Or is it something even deeper than that?
-I was watching some television and this advert came on :
+I was watching some television and an advert came on. :

-The advertisement was well thought out and made me think about all the friends I had not heard from or caught up with in a while; reminiscing of all the good times I had in my youth and all the friends I had lost touch with.
+It was well thought out and made me think about all the friends I had not heard from or caught up within a while; reminiscing of all the good times I had in my youth and all the friends I had lost touch with.